NOAA-GSL/SENA-c_sw/Julia/README.md

 * [Julia v1.6](https://julialang.org/downloads/) is required to build & test the kernel.
 * Internet access is required to install the Julia package dependencies.

-There are alternative ways to complete the steps below.
-If Julia is installed on the machine in use, you may use Julia's built in [package manager](https://pkgdocs.julialang.org/dev/getting-started/#Getting-Started-with-Environments).

 ### Basic build procedure (from the directory containing this file)